-- The overall materiality threshold adopted for the purposes of our audit was set at PLN 195,000 thousand, which represents 5% of the profit before tax, adjusted by the tax on financial institutions. - We have audited the financial statement of the Parent entity and consolidation packages of the subsidiaries that have significant impact on the consolidated financial statements. - The scope of our audit covered 93% of the revenue and 91% of the absolute value of profit or loss of all the consolidated Group companies before consolidation eliminations. - Estimating the portfolio provision for risk related to the portfolio of mortgage loans in foreign currency. - Estimates regarding the returns of commissions in case of early repayments of loans. - Estimating the expected credit losses for loans and advances to customers.
+- The overall materiality threshold adopted for the purposes of our audit was set at PLN 160,000 thousand, which represents 5% of the profit before tax, adjusted by the tax on financial institutions. - We have audited the financial statements of the Bank for the period ended 31 December 2019. - Estimating the portfolio provision for risk related to the portfolio of mortgage loans in foreign currency. - Estimates regarding the returns of commissions in case of early repayments of loans. - Estimating the expected credit losses for loans and advances to customers.

-As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the consolidated financial statements.
-In particular, we considered where the Parent entity's Management Board made subjective judgements; for example, in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
+As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the financial statements.
+In particular, we considered where the Bank's Management Board made subjective judgements; for example, in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
 We also addressed the risk of management override of internal controls, including among other matters, consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.